 ICADMIN, ICPROJECTS, and RM Project account (RMDEMO, QLARIUS, etc.) passwords are managed and maintained by Dimensions RM.
-Note that only UPPERCASE passwords are allowed for these accounts.
-In addition, Dimensions RM has its own password rules (see "Setting Password Rules" on page 125).
+Note that passwords are case sensitive.
+In addition, Dimensions RM has its own password rules (see "Setting Password Rules" on page 126).

 TIP Department of Defense customers, and others with a requirement for mixed-case passwords, can compensate for the lack of case-sensitive passwords by increasing the minimum length of the passwords by four characters.